gilith/metis/README.md

 [Metis][] is an automatic theorem prover for first order logic with equality.
 It accepts problems in [TPTP format][TPTP].

-Cloning this repo will install a development version, which includes active debugging code and regression scripts.
-The latest official release of Metis without any extra development cruft [lives here][Metis].
+Cloning this repo will install a [development version][MetisDevelopment], which includes active debugging code and regression scripts.
+The latest official release of Metis without any extra development cruft [lives here][MetisRelease].

 This software is released under the [MIT License][].